zainulNatha/airline-fleet-deployment-optimisation-project/scripts/silver/README.md

 167-203
 ```

-Instead of keeping these as text, Silver separates them into:
+Instead of retaining the range as text, Silver separates it into:

 ```text
 seats_min